6 Best Honda Civic Type R EP3 Braking Upgrades

 PBS are a much newer company than Motul, but their brake fluids are just as good as we'll see in the boiling points below.

 Rather than multiple options here, they only offer two.
-The PBS 600 max and 660 max which is very similar to the Motul 600 and 660 options.
+The PBS 600 max and 660 max are very similar to the Motul 600 and 660 options.

 Again, these brake fluids are both solid options, but the 660 would be the best option for road and track due to the slightly higher dry boiling point.